Canadian Pizza Chef of the Year – West

-- Ingredients in coolers (only limited refrigeration space available and cannot be guaranteed)
+- Ingredients in coolers (there may be only limited refrigeration space available and cannot be guaranteed)

 - Ingredients for 2 pizzas (minimum 10 inches in diameter)

-- Pizza peel (if a specific type is preferred)
+- Pizza peel (if a specific type than noted above is preferred)

 - Pans or anything specific to your pizza at the prep or bake stage